s-sahoo/duo/README.md

 * [`scripts/train_*.sh`](scripts/) for training the models.

 # Acknowledgements & Citation
 This repository was built off of [MDLM's Github repository](https://github.com/kuleshov-group/mdlm).
-Cite our paper using:
+Cite our papers using:
 ```
 @inproceedings{
     sahoo2025the,